The Yumiverse: A Place of Zines, Feminine Power, and Self Love

-Enter Yumi Sakugawa’s creative world where squishy creatures and cosmic wonder are abundant.
+Enter Yumi Sakugawa’s creative world, where squishy creatures and cosmic wonder are abundant.
 While she was an undergrad at UCLA, Yumi came to Giant Robot and became exposed to indie comic artists.
-Almost a decade later and now her zines can be found in select indie bookstores throughout the country.
-She made her first comic zine in 2008 and has been immersed in the Do-It-Yourself culture ever since.
-In addition to whimsical self-published zines, she has four books the most recent being The Little Book of Life Hacks.
+Almost a decade later and her zines can now be found in select indie bookstores throughout the country.
+In addition to whimsical self-published zines, she also has four books, the most recent being The Little Book of Life Hacks.
 Her books can be found at major chain bookstores and on best-of-the-year book lists, a huge shift from underground zine fests.

-She is regarded as a role model and a trailblazer so it’s no wonder that her calendar is filled with speaking engagements and workshops.
+She is regarded as a role model and a trailblazer; it’s no wonder that her calendar is filled with speaking engagements and workshops.
 Her work has been featured in the Rumpus, NPR, Los Angeles Review of Books, Buzzfeed, and more.
-Yumi bravely talks about mental health and uses her creative prowess to help others lead happier, healthier lives through titles like There Is No Right Way to Meditate and Your Illustrated Guide to Becoming One With the Universe.
-Yumi sat down with us in the Giant Robot 2 gallery space to talk her growing opportunities as an interdisciplinary artist and girl power.
+Yumi sat down with us in the Giant Robot 2 gallery space to talk her growing opportunities as an interdisciplinary artist and woman.

 By Riki Robinson